mirahman/PHP-Data-Structure-and-Algorithms/README.md

 # PHP-Data-Structure-and-Algorithms

-This repository will feature different data structure and algorithm implementations using PHP.
+Data structure and Algorithm is always important for any programming language.
+PHP, being one of the most popular language for web development, also requires the pure data structure and algorithm implementations.

+In this project, i am trying to cover major data structure and algorithm implementations using PHP 7.
+For more details discussion about the topics, you can read my book , https://www.amazon.com/PHP-7-Data-Structures-Algorithms/dp/178646389X/

 Any feedback, bugs or suggestion will be welcomed.

-Topics I will cover here
+# Topics covered #

 1. Linked List
    - Single Linked list